PaulaPRamirez/Bio/README.md

 - 🤝🏼 I work as a deal closer and account manager for a Digital Marketing Company in Madrid.
 - 🎬 I'm a movie geek, I devour all the movies.
 - 🥊 In my free time I love to play sports.
 I practice Muay Thai.
-- 🙋🏻‍♀️ Open for discussion on: Anything about tech and finance.
+- 🙋🏻‍♀️ Open for discussion on: Anything about tech, finance and politics.

 <br><br>